 The model SAM is presented in figure 1.
 The order in which the accounts are listed does not have to be followed; any order will do.
-In adapting his/her SAM to the format used in PEP-1-1, the user must however stick to the following guidelines:
+In adapting his/her SAM to the format used in PEP-1-t, the user must however stick to the following guidelines:

-- The user must build his/her SAM using Excel. - Accounts in the SAM should be grouped into five main categories: factors of production, institutions (or agents), commodities, industries and accumulation. - Each account must have two titles (both in rows and in columns): one representing the set of accounts to which it belongs, the other indicating which element it is in that set.
+- The user must supply his/her SAM as an Excel file. - Accounts in the SAM should be grouped into five main categories: factors of production, institutions (or agents), commodities, industries and accumulation. - Each account must have two titles (both in rows and in columns): one representing the set of accounts to which it belongs, the other indicating which element it is in that set.
 In order to facilitate the integration of the SAM in the GAMS code, the user must use the exact same titles as the ones in the shaded areas of the first two rows and columns of figure 1.
-A particular account may be referred to using both the first- and second-level titles, with a period mark in between (ex.: L.USK or AG.HUP). - Only flows appearing in the shaded areas of the fictitious SAM are taken into account in the PEP-1-1 model.
-Consequently, the matrix must be balanced when all non-shades areas are blank.
-Conversely, the real SAM to be used does not have to show values for every flow present in the fictitious one.
+A particular account may be referred to using both the first- and second-level titles, with a period mark in between (ex.: L.USK or AG.HUP).